-Uncontested Divorce in Arizona
+Learn About Uncontested Divorce in Arizona

 What is an Uncontested Divorce in Arizona?

-There are two ways to handle the divorce process in an uncontested divorce or legal separation; specifically, by Consent Decree or Default Decree.
+There are two ways to handle the divorce process in an uncontested divorce in Arizona; specifically, by Consent Decree or Default Decree.
 The safest way to handle an uncontested divorce is for one spouse to file a Petition for Dissolution of Marriage and other divorce forms and to pay his or her filing fees, the other spouse then files a Response to a divorce petition, and the parties then draft and sign a Marital Settlement Agreement and your judge signs a final decree.

 The Agreement will outline all of the financial arrangements, a separate Parenting Plan containing the parenting time arrangements if the parties have minor children outlining their agreements relating to the children, and a Consent Decree for Dissolution of Marriage.
 Many issues should be addressed in these documents, so it is best to consult with an attorney to assist in drafting these final settlement papers.